srg-ics-uplb/ics-os/README.md

 Thus, this project aims to develop a simple yet operational instructional operating system for teaching undergraduate operating systems courses.
 ICS-OS is a fork of <a href='http://sourceforge.net/projects/dex-os'>DEX-OS</a> by Joseph Dayo.

-## Downloads

-Latest floppy image: <a href='https://github.com/srg-ics-uplb/ics-os/raw/master/ics-os/ics-os-floppy.img'>ics-os-floppy.img</a>

-The source code available for download in .tar.gz format is availabe in the <a href='https://github.com/srg-ics-uplb/ics-os/releases'>releases</a> section.

-Get started by reading the <a href="https://github.com/srg-ics-uplb/ics-os/wiki/Kernel-Developer's-Guide">Kernel Developer's Guide</a>.

 ## Build Environment

 Ubuntu 16.04 64-bit is the last tested working build environment.
 Virtualbox can be used